code.sd

 go run .

-This will not produce executable, and if we need to produce executable without running the application we can use below command line:
+This command will not provide executable in current directory, and if we need to produce executable without running the application we can use below command:

 go build